The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Methods

 We now have a clear expression for changes to East Pacific anomalous temperature, and we wish to transform it into an expression for ENSO variability.
 The next step is to divide both sides of the budget by $\langle T' \rangle$:

-so that the tendency contributions include ratios between two anomalous quantities and therefore are not sensitive to the amplitude of ENSO, but instead express the structure of an ENSO event.
-By integrating over time, this budget can now be used to diagnose how much $\langle T' \rangle$ will increase in the lead up to an individual El Ni\~no event.
-We use a 4th order Runge-Kutta method and integrate from the initiation of an ENSO event at $\tau = \tau_0$ to its peak time $\tau = 0$.
+so that the tendency contributions include ratios between two anomalous quantities and therefore express the structure of an ENSO event and are not sensitive to the event amplitude.
+By integrating over time, this budget can be used to diagnose how much $\langle T' \rangle$ will increase in the lead up to an individual El Ni\~no event.
+We use Simpson's method to integrate from the initiation of an ENSO event at $\tau = \tau_0$ to its peak time $\tau = 0$.
 The resulting predicted amplitude of an ENSO peak is:

 In order to avoid $\langle T' \rangle = 0$, we define the initiation as the first time when $\langle T' \rangle$ is larger than 0.125 K for composites or 1 K for individual events, which are noisier.
-Extended Data Fig. \ref{ed:EnergyBudgetPeakPredictions} plots the simulated maximum values of $ \langle T'\rangle$ against those diagnosed by this equation; the predictions match the simulations with an $R^2$ of 0.85 and a slope very close to 1.
+It is important to note that predicted ENSO variability is sensitive to this threshold; if it is too high then the initial condition for the integral is biased in warmer climates, while if it is too low the small residual at the beginning of the time series can cause errors.
+Fig. S8 plots the simulated maximum values of $ \langle T'\rangle$ against those diagnosed by Eq. \ref{eq:BudgetEquation}; the predictions match the simulations reasonably well.